LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Can I use an android phone or iPad for Loop?

-No, this is purely iPhone or iPod touch.
-The iPad does not support Apple Health which is required for Loop.
+Loop is an Apple app.
+Older iPad do not support Apple Health which is required for Loop.
+It may be possible with newer iPads and newer iOS, but this has not been tested.

 There is open source software that runs on Android phones.
 Check out [AndroidAPS Documention](https://androidaps.readthedocs.io/en/latest/).